 Proper preparation is the key to a terrific trip.
-Here are some important tips you should know to make your trip as safe as possible.
+Here are some tips to consider for your trip.

 - Check your passport’s expiry date and find out about any visa or entry requirements specific to your destination.

 - Take a business card from the front desk of your hotel when you arrive.
-It always helps to have on hand the name and address of your lodgings in the local language!
+It can be helpful to have on hand the name and address of your lodgings in the local language!

 - Be mindful of the local culture of the country that you’re travelling in.
 Depending on your destination, cultural tolerances will vary.